Ducklings sitting on wall

 cat

 Wolverhampton PDSA Pet Hospital is part of PDSA and, according to its website, focuses on providing free and low-cost veterinary care to pets in need.
 Clinic data also lists it as a Veterinary Nurse Training facility and as offering emergency veterinary services (noted as “24/7 or extended hours” in the data).
-In the latest reviews, owners describe practical features and outcomes such as same-day diagnosis and starting the right treatment after months of unresolved illness elsewhere, frequent check-ups, an online booking system that lets you send photos ahead of the appointment, and support arranging cremation after euthanasia for a pet with heart failure.

 #23